Interim Associate Vice President for Housing and Student Development and Executive Director of University Housing

 Office: Patterson Hall 011

 Kirsten Kennedy serves as interim associate vice president for housing and student development and executive director of University Housing.
-Kennedy oversees Student Health Services, the Student Success Center, faculty-led living learning communities, Student Conduct and Academic Integrity and the Student Disability Resource Center.
+Kennedy oversees Student Health Services, faculty-led living learning communities, Student Conduct and Academic Integrity and the Student Disability Resource Center.

 She also holds an appointment in the Higher Education and Student Affairs program as adjunct assistant professor, teaching classes in student affairs administration and trends and issues in higher education.